igrorp/pre-miRNA-plot/README.md

     cd pre-miRNA-plot/
     python setup.py install

    There is going to be a lot of text being displayed informing the packages downloaded and the operation status.
-After that, you can run out test data to check if all the requirements are satisfied or if there are any problems during the execution.
+After that, you can run our test data to check if all the requirements are satisfied or if there are any problems during the execution.

     python premirnaplot.py src/example.txt -a T